denvrdata/denvrdemos/yara/README.md

 ### NVIDIA (Required)

 Since we're using an NVIDIA NIM container for our backend / foundation LLM, we'll need an NVIDIA account.
-We'll assume you don't already have access to NVIDIA enterprise and would like to signup for a [free developer account](https://developer.nvidia.com/login).
+We'll assume you don't already have access to NVIDIA enterprise and would like to sign up for a [free developer account](https://developer.nvidia.com/login).

 ![NVIDIA Developer Account](assets/images/nvidia-developer-account.png)